-This certificate program provides an introduction to relational database systems using MySQL.
-Many of the concepts conferred will be transferable to other database technologies.
+This certificate course introduces relational database systems using MySQL.
+Many of the concepts will be transferable to other database technologies.
 No previous knowledge of database systems is required.

-Students are encouraged to bring their own data or project ideas to class sessions.
+You are encouraged to bring your own data or project ideas to class sessions.
 These will be used throughout the program to fuel practical implementations of the concepts learned in class.
-Data may take any format, such as excel, csv, xml, and others.
-During the program, students will take their own data and convert it into a relational database with a web-based frontend.
+Data may take any format, such as excel, csv, xml or others.
+During the program, you will take your own data and convert it into a relational database with a web-based frontend.

 What you will learn

 - Understand the general methods and theories of database design